Pierre Buyoya: Later activities

 In the aftermath of the Civil War, Buyoya became a senator for life as a former head of state, per the terms of the 2004 constitution.

-In his 2007 book From Bloodshed to Hope in Burundi, the former US Ambassador Robert Krueger accuses Pierre Buyoya of orchestrating the 1993 putsch which led to the murder of President Ndadaye.
+In his 2007 book From Bloodshed to Hope in Burundi, the former US Ambassador Robert Krueger accuses Buyoya of orchestrating the 1993 putsch that led to the murder of President Ndadaye.

-Pierre Buyoya was appointed by the African Union to lead a peace mission in Chad in 2008.
+Buyoya was appointed by the African Union to lead a peace mission in Chad in 2008.
 He was subsequently appointed to another mission in Mali.
 On 19 October 2020 the Supreme Court of Burundi sentenced Buyoya in absentia to life in prison for the murder of Ndadaye in 1993.

 In December 2020 he contracted COVID-19 in Mali during the COVID-19 pandemic in Mali.
-At first he was hospitalised in Bamako but was later transferred to France and died on 17 December in Bonneuil-en-France, in an ambulance on his way to a hospital in Paris.
+At first, he was hospitalised in Bamako but was later transferred to France and died on 17 December in Bonneuil-en-France, in an ambulance on his way to a hospital in Paris.
 He was buried in Bamako on 29 December 2020.
+On 16 July 2024, at the private initiative of his family and with the agreement of the President of Burundi Évariste Ndayishimiye, Buyoya's remains were repatriated to Burundi and buried in a private ceremony in Rutovu.